 Creative Writing Majors must take 36 credits of CRWR 400-level workshop courses.
 Students can take a maximum of 3 workshop courses per term.
-They may not take more than 36 workshop credits.
+Students are not permitted to take more than 36 workshop credits without requesting permission from the Undergraduate Advisor.